 It is one of the largest natural deposits of asphalt in the world.
 It has been created thousands of years ago when the Caribbean continental plate was forced under another one.
 Since its discovery, more than 10 million tons of asphalt have been extracted.
 Its pitch was used to asphalt Westminster bridge and the terminal of JFK airport.

 You can also put a stick through the liquid asphalt and remove the liquid tar.
-Our guide even told us about the prehistoric trees and other objects that had been found in the pitch lake.
+My guide even told me about the prehistoric trees and other objects that had been found in the pitch lake.

 Vessigny Beach: You can easily get overheated at the Pitch Lake in La Brea.
 The pitch ground is keeping the heat, which gives you the sensation of walking on a barbecue.
-After the visit, we were craving for a cool bath.
+After the visit, I was craving for a cool bath.

 Vessigny Beach is just a 5 minutes drive away from La Brea.
 The large beach is maybe not the prettiest but most weekends, it becomes a popular venue for excursions and beach parties.
 The water isn’t very deep neither.
 Despite the offshore industrial activity, Vessigny Beach will give you all the refreshment you need that day.

 Murti with flowers near Temple in the Sea

 Temple in the Sea is dedicated to Sewdass Sadhu